Boisterous England fans urged to ‘be respectful’ during semi-final clash

 Police forces across the country were inundated with 999 calls following England’s victory over Sweden on Saturday, with many receiving more than on New Year’s Eve, and West Midlands Police experiencing its busiest ever 24-hour period.

+Superintendent Mick Trotman from Hertfordshire Police revealed some questionable 999 calls as he urged members of the public only to use the service in an emergency.

+He said: “One member of the public contacted us via 999 to complain they were hot, another called to ask that police attend because a taxi driver wanted his fare paid in advance and one person called to report two large birds seen flying above her house, which she believed were bald eagles.”

-The National Police Chiefs’ Council (NPCC) said 387 football-related incidents were recorded, mostly alcohol-related disorder.
+The National Police Chiefs’ Council (NPCC) said 387 football-related incidents were recorded at the weekend, mostly alcohol-related disorder.

 Its Lead for Football Policing Deputy Chief Constable Mark Roberts, said: “There is absolutely no excuse for this type of senseless behaviour.
 Emergency services resources are already stretched.”